bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/bitmark-blockchain-overview.md

     Notes:
       1. the values here are shown as big endian, but the header is stored little endian
-      2. the "one" value represents exactly a difficulty of 1.0 ins the packed 64 bits
+      2. the "one" value represents exactly a difficulty of 1.0 in the packed 64 bits
 ~~~

 The hash is considered as a 256-bit fixed point value with 8 bits